Following along? Install the extension first

 What it answers: "Is this a good fund, and is it suitable for me as a general investor?"

-What it produces: A 7-dimension fund audit ending in one of three SEBI-aligned verdicts: Suitable, Conditionally Suitable, or Not Suitable.
+What it produces: A ~1,800-word, 7-dimension fund audit ending in one of three SEBI-aligned verdicts: Suitable, Conditionally Suitable, or Not Suitable.

 Best used when: You are evaluating a fund from scratch, doing your first due diligence before investing, or reviewing a fund in your portfolio annually.